Markloftus/L1ME-AID/README.md

   1) Fasta file of structural variation sequences you want to check for L1 mediated transposition events (Mobile element insertions Alus, L1, SVA, etc.)
   2) RepeatMasker .out file that was produced from running RepeatMasker on the Fasta file

+# Please Remember:
+This program will provide you all of the output no matter what the results are.
+You can always choose ignore the results if you think something is wrongly annotated.
+It is only here to help you in finding active elements mobilized by L1 machinery.

 ## You will need to be able to import these libraries:
   1) import matplotlib.pyplot as plt
   2) import pandas as pd